include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 they have available.

-But one of them, `mapgen/iwyu-mapgen-libstdcxx.py`, is used to generate the built-in mappings for GNU libstdc++ shipped with IWYU.
-The procedure for refreshing built-in mappings is:
+But one of them, `mapgen/iwyu-mapgen-libstdcxx.py`, is used to generate the internal mappings for GNU libstdc++ shipped with IWYU.
+The procedure for refreshing internal mappings is:

 ```
 $ mapgen/iwyu-mapgen-libstdcxx.py --lang=imp \